paliwaladitya/paliwaladitya/README.md

 <h3 align="center">About Me</h3>
 <p align="center">
-  I'm driven by solving real-world challenges using technology.
-My passion for teamwork allows me to gain practical insights and continuously improve my skills.
-Currently, I'm seeking internship opportunities to further my growth and expand my professional network.
+  I'm passionate about leveraging technology to solve real-world problems.
+My strong interest in machine learning and AI drives me to explore new technologies and methodologies.
+I thrive in team environments where I can gain hands-on experience and practical insights.
+Currently, I’m looking for internship opportunities to further enhance my skills and expand my professional network.
 </p>

 <h3 align="center">Connect with Me:</h3>